retirement friendship

 I did poorly.
 About 50% of people have secure attachment styles.

 Beyond that, about 25% have avoidant, and 25% have anxious attachment styles.
-That’s not quite true, as there are us lucky folk with mixed avoidant/anxious sytles and other syles.
+That’s not quite true, as there are us lucky folk with mixed avoidant/anxious styles.
 But it is close enough to dig into the two major insecure attachment styles.

 Avoidant Attachment Style

-The avoidance attachemnt style has to do with the right or left shift in frontal cortex.
-Do you approach (vs. avoid) interpersonal relationship?
+The avoidance attachment style is related to the right or left shift in the frontal cortex.
+Do you approach (vs. avoid) interpersonal relationships?
+Approach is thought to be a right shift in cortex activity.

-Avoidants use deactivation strategies if there is stress in the relationship, which usually results in distancing.
-Occasionaly hyperactivation strategies (clinging, coercive, or even manipulative) are used.
+Avoidants use deactivation strategies if the relationship is stressed, which usually results in distancing.
+Occasional hyperactivation strategies (clinging, coercive, or even manipulative) are used.

 The avoidant style describes folks who withdraw from relationships when stressed, though their inner dialogue and fears are frequently unfounded.